tektoncd/pipeline/docs/pipelines.md

 a `Result` and another receives it as a `Parameter` with a variable such as `$(tasks.<task-name>.results.<result-name>)`.
 Pipeline support two new types of results and parameters: array `[]string` and object `map[string]string`.
-Array and Object result is a beta feature and can be enabled by setting `enable-api-fields` to `alpha` or `beta`.
+Array result is a beta feature and can be enabled by setting `enable-api-fields` to `alpha` or `beta`.

 | Result Type | Parameter Type | Specification                                    | `enable-api-fields` |
 |-------------|----------------|--------------------------------------------------|---------------------|